marty90/fast-exam/README.md

 The option are:
 - Exam Heading:
+  - `--date DATE` The date of the exam
   - `--course COURSE` The name of the course
   - `--professor PROF` The name of the professor
   - `--institution INSTITUTION` The name of the institution